dusk-network/docs-public/src/content/docs/learn/deep-dive/transaction_models/transactions.md

 ---
-title: Transactions in Dusk
+title: The transfer contract
-description: How transactions work on Dusk explained.
+description: How transactions with the transfer contract work on Dusk explained.
 ---

-Transactions in Dusk are managed by the <a href="https://github.com/dusk-network/rusk/tree/master/contracts/transfer" target="_blank">Transfer Contract</a>.
-The Transfer Contract implements both a UTXO and account-based model through [Phoenix](/learn/dusk-protocol/transaction_models/phoenix) and [Moonlight](/learn/dusk-protocol/transaction_models/moonlight) to handle transfers of the native currency, gas payments, and serve as a contract execution entry point.

-## Transfer Contract

 The <a href="https://github.com/dusk-network/rusk/tree/master/contracts/transfer" target="_blank">Transfer Contract</a> is a vital component of the Dusk network, responsible for verifying transactions and managing gas payments.

+## Phoenix in the transfer contract

 The Transfer Contract maintains a Merkle tree structure to store obfuscated notes, representing unspent transaction outputs (UTXOs).
 To spend a note, users must provide a zero-knowledge proof, enabling them to spend valid notes without revealing any details.